-In the Bible-based fiction series Terror on Every Side!, the life of the prophet Jeremiah is retold.
+The Bible-based fiction series Terror on Every Side! retells the life of the prophet Jeremiah.
 When we examine the prophecies of Jeremiah, we find quite a few references to birds.
 Many of these are similar to the references in Revelation where birds consume the bodies of God’s enemies.
 Jeremiah says several times that “their dead bodies shall be food for the birds of the air and for the beasts of the earth” (Jeremiah 7:33; 12:9; 15:3; 16:4; 19:7; 34:20).

 Most of Jeremiah’s references to birds apply to birds as a category or are used as similes.
 He speaks of Nebuchadnezzar’s horses as “swifter than eagles” (Jeremiah 4:13) and of the houses of wicked men being full of deceit as a cage is full of birds (Jeremiah 5:27).